 It burns more calories.

 Running uphill is a great way to burn more calories and lose weight.
-Not only do you burn more calories per minute running uphill than on the flat ground, but you also continue to burn calories at an elevated rate for some time after you finish running.
+Not only do you burn more calories per minute running uphill than on the flat ground, but you also continue to burn calories at an elevated rate for some time after running.
 This is because running uphill causes your body to use more energy (calories) to recover from the exercise.

 Improved leg strength

 Running uphill develops leg muscles more than running on flat terrain does.
 This leads to greater power during each stride, making it easier to cover ground quickly without getting tired like someone who hasn’t been doing hill training.

 A strong core helps prevent injuries by supporting the pelvis and spine while moving your legs forward through space.
 Hill training strengthens your core because running uphill requires more effort from your abdominal muscles than regular running; this is particularly true if you’re running uphill at an incline of about 15 percent or greater (which is about how steep most trails are).